Today’s post comes from Sonje Bols, a former naturalist at Grundy Lake Provincial Park.

 All journeys must come to an end

 Overall, the trip took us six hours and was approximately 8 km there and back.
-We recorded dozens of wildlife records for iNaturalist, including one species new to the park.
-Records like this help park managers maintain ecological integrity in provincial parks.

 Not only were we able to successfully navigate this beautiful route (and recount the experience to inquiring park visitors), we were also able to see it in an incredibly unique condition.